ACT I: THE FIRE WITHIN

 Soon lightning fell from the sky striking the guard who blocked Sara from the front.
 Another bolt followed shortly after barely missing the guard in the back of their formation.

-The other drake mounts flew away in fear of their family member being cooked.
+The other drake mounts flew away in fear of their family member being cooked alive.
 One, however, remained.
 One which appeared to be different from the others.
-The drake which stood its ground was jet black.
-It was the commander's mount.

 The commander raised his sword in defiance.
 "Show me what your made of witch!"
 He charged forward.

 Sara continued to channel her lightning spell.
-She had learned everything she knew from her grandmother, Esma, and still had the spirit and vigor of youth that Esma had since lost.
+She had learned everything she knew from her grandmother, Esma, yet she still retained the spirit and vigor of youth that Esma had long since lost.

 The commander rolled to the right, dodging the bolt that would have otherwise been spot-on.
 Sara had never seen anyone move so fast before, not even those of the Grassrunner clan whom she had witnessed, with her own eyes, sprinting at twice the speed as any human.